Sfabi28/evolution_simulation/README.md

 pip install -r requirement.txt
 ```

-If `requirement.txt` is empty, the simulation runs with the Python standard library.

 ---

-## Quick Start
+## Run

-Run the simulation with:
+Start the simulation with:

 ```bash
 python main.py
 ```

-Controls and runtime information will appear in the console (or in-window prompts if implemented).
-Tweak parameters in `settings.py` and restart to observe different behaviors.
+- Close the Pygame window to generate and display a population graph (via `matplotlib`).
+- The console prints day numbers and population counts during the run.

 ---

-## Configuration Tips
+## Quick Configuration

-- Open `settings.py` to adjust world size, initial population, food spawn rate, and mutation magnitude.
+- Edit `settings.py` to tune world size, `FOOD_AMOUNT`, `BLOB_SIZE`, and `BLOB_SPEED`.
-- Increase mutation rates to explore more diverse evolutionary outcomes.
-- Increase initial population for more robust statistics but expect slower performance.
+- To change starting populations, edit the initialization loops in `main.py` (currently 10 red and 10 blue).

 ---

-## Development Notes
+## Suggested Experiments

-- To add a new sensing or movement behavior, extend `blob.py` and add corresponding parameters to `settings.py`.
-- To persist or visualize statistics, update `stats.py` to write CSV or JSON and plot externally.
-- Keep simulation steps small when debugging to step through behavior deterministically.
+1. Decrease `FOOD_AMOUNT` to create scarcity and observe which strategy dominates.
+2. Increase `BLOB_SPEED` for one group to test mobility advantages.
+3. Modify interaction rules in `main.py` to explore different social dynamics.

 ---

-## Example Experiments

-1. Reduce food spawn rate and increase mutation rate — observe resource-driven adaptation.
-2. Increase population and measure average lifespan via `stats.py`.
-3. Add new food types (different nutrition values) to `food.py` and watch specialization.
+## Notes for Developers

+- To add sensing, decision-making, or mutation mechanics, extend `blob.py` and pass parameters through `settings.py`.
+- `stats.py` currently plots with `matplotlib.show()`; replace or augment it to save CSV/PNG for automated experiments.

 ---

-## Contributing

-Contributions are welcome.
-Suggested workflow:

-1. Fork the repository.
-2. Add a feature branch and implement changes.
-3. Run the simulation and ensure no regressions.
-4. Open a PR with a description of changes and any observable effects.

----

 ## License

-This project is released under an unlisted/unspecified license by default.
-Add a `LICENSE` file if you want to provide explicit terms.
+No license specified.
+Add a `LICENSE` if you want to set reuse terms.

 ---

-Thanks for exploring this little evolution sandbox!
-Want me to add screenshots, exportable stats, or a GUI?
-Open an issue or ask for features.
+Want a translated README, screenshots, or automated experiment scripts?
+Tell me which and I’ll add them.
 # evolution_simulation